Christ Church

 “The LORD reigneth; let the earth rejoice; let the multitude of isles be glad thereof.
 Clouds and darkness are round about him: righteousness and judgment are the habitation of his throne.
 A fire goeth before him, and burneth up his enemies round about.
 His lightnings enlightened the world: the earth saw, and trembled.
 The hills melted like wax at the presence of the LORD, at the presence of the Lord of the whole earth.
 The heavens declare his righteousness, and all the people see his glory.
 Confounded be all they that serve graven images, that boast themselves of idols: worship him, all ye gods.
 Zion heard, and was glad; and the daughters of Judah rejoiced because of thy judgments, O LORD.
 For thou, LORD, art high above all the earth: thou art exalted far above all gods.
 Ye that love the LORD, hate evil: he preserveth the souls of his saints; he delivereth them out of the hand of the wicked.
 Light is sown for the righteous, and gladness for the upright in heart.
 Rejoice in the LORD, ye righteous; and give thanks at the remembrance of his holiness” (Ps.
 97:1-12).

-God reigns, and the whole earth is called to rejoice (v.
+God reigns, and the whole earth is called to rejoice because of it (v.
 1).
-His holiness is not what we might assume—His righteousness and judgment are like clouds and darkness (v.
+His holiness is not what we might piously assume—His righteousness and judgment are like clouds and darkness (v.
 2).
 A fire precedes Him, and burns up His enemies (v.
 3).
 Lightning flashes, and the whole created order sees it, and trembles (v.
 4).
 In the presence of God, hills and mountains melt like wax in a fire (v.
 5).
-The heavens preach, and everyone sees His glory (v.
+The heavens preach, and as a consequence everyone sees His glory (v.
 6).
-A curse is pronounced—confounded be all false worshippers, and all gods are summoned to worship the one God (v.
+A curse is then pronounced—we move from natural revelation to the subject of worship.
+Confounded be all false worshippers, and all gods are summoned to worship the one God (v.
 7).
 When this is proclaimed Zion hears and is glad.
 The daughters of Judah rejoice (v.
 8).
 Why do we rejoice?
 Because the Lord is exalted high above all the earth (v.
 9).
 This transcendent sense of true worship has potent ethical ramifications—you that love the Lord, hate evil (v.
 10).
-In this setting, God delivers His people from those who return the hatred (v.
+In this setting, God delivers His people from those who return the hatred back at them (v.
 10).
 Light is sown for the righteous; gladness for the upright (v.
 11).
 We are summoned by Him to therefore rejoice, and to give thanks as we remember His holiness (v.
 12).

 Clouds and Darkness